lvfrazao/numbaplota/README.md

 Plotting values in the terminal.
 Simply feed one or two columns of data (delimited by a space) and this plots it.

+## Usage

+Reads a stream of data either from a file or from stdin and plots it.
+Supports both single and double columns of data.
+Columns are delimited by a space character.

+Optionally supply the `--hist` flag to plot a histogram of the data instead of scatter plot.
+In hist mode we only support a single column of data.
+If two columns are provided, one column will be ignored.

 ## Examples

 Sine wave: